 Adds an extra layer of security

-Apps explicitly designed to sign documents have an added layer of protection, like the instant creation of a certificate whenever a document is signed, which includes the time and date the signature was completed.
+Apps explicitly designed to sign documents have an added layer of protection, like the instant creation of a certificate whenever a document is signed, which also includes an added benefit of featuring the timestamp and the date of when the signature was completed.

 Transferable to other formats

-How to add a signature to a Word document with PandaDoc
+How to add a signature to a Word document with the PandaDoc application

 Here’s how to add an electronic signature to a Microsoft Word document using PandaDoc electronic signature software:

-- Click the Upload tab and either drag-and-drop the Word file or select Choose A Local File.
+2. Click the “Upload” tab and either drag-and-drop the Word file or click “Select Files.”

-- Click the Signature tab in the right-hand menu to drag-and-drop a signature field into the document.
+4. Click the Signature tab in the right-hand menu to drag and drop a signature field into the document.

-- Make the signature by double-clicking on the box.
-You can upload an image, draw the signature, or enter it in manually.
+6. Make the signature by double-clicking on the box.
+You can upload an image, draw the signature, or enter it manually.

-- Select the Complete button and download the file in your preferred format.
+7. Finish the document and download the file in your preferred format.